 - Complete a 8-credit thesis.
 The program director, upon recommendation of the department chair in the student's major area of emphasis, appoints an MTh thesis committee consisting of two faculty members, normally from the department in the area of emphasis, to guide the student's preparation of a thesis.
 One of the two committee members is designated as the student's faculty adviser. - Give evidence in the preparation of the thesis that he/she is capable of independent research using adequate sources.
 The thesis should demonstrate the student's skill and maturity of judgment in the discovery, organization, and evaluation of evidence.
 Procedures for writing a thesis are outlined under requirements for the MDiv degree in the Thesis Option section (p.
-302).
-However, MTh students should register for 3 or more credits each term for at least two terms. - Conduct a successful thesis defense.
-The defense is conducted by an MTh thesis defense committee consisting of the two faculty members who guided the thesis and another faculty member appointed by the Program Director.
-The director presides without voting at the defense.
-If the thesis is found unacceptable, the department of the student's major concentration decides whether the student may write another thesis.
+321).
+However, MTh students should register for 3 or more credits each term for at least two terms.